gmatteo/cecam_tutorial_2017/README.md

 `common.h`:

 Include file providing CPP macros

 `m_core.F90`:

 Low-level modules with constants and helper functions used in the other examples.

 Each example is contained in a separated directory.
-Each directory contains a main program, a Makefile to compile the code, a README.md file and, optionally, a python script to analyze the results.
+Each directory contains a main.F90 source code, a Makefile to compile it, a README.md file and, optionally, a python script to analyze the results.

 To compile the examples, we will use the `gcc` compiler and other external libraries provided by conda.
 Follow the instructions reported in the next section to install `conda` on your machine.